 You can choose to receive a notification when a financial instrument reaches a certain price, before a margin call, and more.
 It is possible to manage your trading account through this service even if you are not logged in to the trading platform.

-Earning reports and fees breakdown
+Reports and fees breakdown

 Plus500 App Review